epccs/RPUno/Ht/README.md

 Referance [Capture](../Capture) and [Adc](../Adc).

-The capture ISR was shown to skip events when less than 300 machine cycles are available between them, see [Capture](../Capture).
-This adds an Adc ISR which may cause skipping at even  higher machine cycle counts.
+The capture ISR will skip events when less than 300 machine cycles are available between them, see [Capture](../Capture).
+This adds an Adc ISR which may cause skipping at higher machine cycle counts.

 ## Firmware Upload